ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. To see other pages, use the menu.

 T4: The tumor extends inside the head to an area of the brain or into the lower part of the throat.

-The “N” in the TNM staging system is for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system is for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: The regional lymph nodes cannot be evaluated.